MatthewPeterKelly/OptimTraj/README.md

 # TrajOpt - Trajectory Optimization for Matlab
-TrajOpt is a matlab library that I developed while working on my PhD at Cornell, studying controller design for walking robots.
-It is designed for solving continuous-time single-phase trajectory optimization problems.
+TrajOpt is a matlab library designed for solving continuous-time single-phase trajectory optimization problems.
+I developed it while working on my PhD at Cornell, studying non-linear controller design for walking robots.

 ## What sort of problems does TrajOpt solve?

 #### Examples:
-- Cart-pole: a cart that travels on a horizontal rail, with pendulum hanging from it.
-Find the force profile to apply to the cart to swing-up the pendulum, starting from rest.
+- [Cart-pole swing-up](https://youtu.be/kAlhKJlu7O8): Find the force profile to apply to the cart to swing-up the pendulum that freely hanges from it.
 - Compute the gait (joint angles, rates, and torques) for a walking robot that minimizes the energy used while walking.
 - Find a minimum-thrust orbit transfer trajectory for a satellite.